gervaisdl/presentations/2017/04/26/README.md

 ### Keynote
 The keynote occurs the Tuesday before the conference kicks off.
-This year
+This year Dr. Kellie Lim presented, she is a physician at UCLA Health, specializing in Allergy & Immunology.
+Dr. Lim underwent amputations of her legs, right arm, and several fingers of the left hand.

+### Strache Leadership Award
-Strache Leadership Award
+This year’s Strache Leadership Award Recipient is Clayton Lewis.
+Two methods to which he and his colleagues have contributed, the thinking aloud method and the cognitive walkthrough, are in regular use in software development organizations around the world.

 ### Exhibitors hall